VatshVan/Mathematics_Of_Pricing_Derivatives/Week05_OptionsAndBonds/04_option_greeks.md

 ---

-## Visualize each Greek across price, time, and volatility
+## Visualize each Greek across price, time and volatility